Frequently Asked Questions

 Most classes are offered during the day but there are some evening classes as well.

-The University of Oregon School of Law offers four tracks in the LL.M. program; Environment Law Track, American Law Track, Business Law Track, and Conflict & Dispute Resolution Track.
+The University of Oregon School of Law offers three tracks in the LLM program; Environment Law Track, American Law Track, and Business Law Track.

 Life in Eugene